GHOST-UntraceableDigitalDissident/cold-root-identity/README.md

 This is not a client or a relay.
 It is a **spec plus tooling layer** meant to give developers a safe identity lifecycle model.

+The v0.1.0-vectors release locks the deterministic test vector set.
+All language implementations must match these vectors exactly.

 > Status: Reference implementation v0.1.0. — seeking client developer feedback.